weipin/Cycles/docs/preserved_request_state.rst

 Save and load
 -------------
 The user won't be happy if your app keeps prompting a sign in after each relaunch.
-The Session needs a way to archive the states and load that states back into the Session.
+The Session needs a way to archive the state and load that state back into the Session.

-To archive the states, call the method `dataForPreservedState` of Session.
+To archive the state, call the method `dataForPreservedState` of Session.
 The method returns a NSData which can be easily stored in a NSUserDefaults or a file::

   var session = Session.defaultSession()